Olamide-f/dish-detection-nvidia/README.md

 [Image of the code which outputs certain text depending on the detections gathered by my network](https://imgur.com/imRDs6c) From there, I ran a while loop which goes on for every second the live feed is still going.
 It states that will the live feed is going, it wants to capture an image of the current screen and run the DetectNet on the image -- looking for each object and attempting to categorize what class its in.
 It will then save these detections, output the nunber of detections made to the console, and run a for loop which determines if the network saw and categorized any dishes, how many dishes it saw, and output certain text based off that.
 This step is very important as it is what tells/alerts the user of there being dishes in their sink.
 --> If there are no dishes detected the program will output onto the screen that there are no dishes, whereas if there are ANY dishes, the program will immediately tell the user that they have dirty dishes to clean.
---> And if there are more than 2 dishes detected in the sink, users will further be prompted to clean up their sink with another pop-up reminder telling them to GO WASH THEIR DISHES!!

 ### Step 4: Output an Image Depending on What the Network Detected and Stopping the Program
 All this does, is update the screen users are seeing after the program has made its detections and run its output statements and continue repeating step 3 until the user ends the program.